 The Tabata Protocol

-The High Intensity Interval Training (HIIT), also known as the Tabata Protocol, was developed by the head coach of the Japanese speed skating team.
-It was named after Dr. Izumi Tabata because Tabata and his team (at the National Institute of Fitness and Sports in Kanoya, Japan) studied the speed skating coach's workout to determine the optimum protocol.
+The High-Intensity Interval Training (HIIT), also known as the Tabata Protocol, was developed by the Japanese speed skating team's head coach.
+It was named after Dr Izumi Tabata because Tabata and his team (at the National Institute of Fitness and Sports in Kanoya, Japan) studied the speed skating coach's workout to determine the optimum protocol.

-In their research Tabata et al. (1996) showed that a 4 minute cardiovascular training routine improved fitness.
-The whole session last 14 minutes and comprises of a 5 minute warm up, 4 minutes of intense exercise and a 5 minute cool down.
-The 4 minutes of intense exercise comprises of 8 repeats of 20 seconds of maximum effort work of your selected exercise followed by a recovery of 10 seconds.
+In their research, Tabata et al. (1996) showed that a 4-minute cardiovascular training routine improved fitness.
+The session lasts 14 minutes and comprises a 5-minute warm-up, 4 minutes of intense exercise and a 5-minute cool-down.
+The 4 minutes of intense exercise consists of 8 repeats of 20 seconds of maximum effort work of your selected exercise, followed by a recovery of 10 seconds.

-Before undertaking the Tabata Protocol it is recommended you see your doctor to ensure it is advisable for you to do so.
+Before undertaking the Tabata Protocol, you should see your doctor ensure it is safe for you to do so.

-Dr. Tabata's Team found that as well as improving your aerobic and anaerobic capacity it is very effective in lowering the ratio of lean body mass to fat without compromising your muscle size.
+Dr Tabata's Team found that improving your aerobic and anaerobic capacity is very effective in lowering the ratio of lean body mass to fat without compromising your muscle size.

 How to approach HIIT

-The work to rest ratio of the original Tabata Protocol is 2:1, however, this was designed with olympic athletes in mind.
-A gym user can still attain many of the benefits of the interval training with a change to the ratio.
-A beginner could start with a ratio of 1:3 and someone who goes to the gym on a regular basis may be about to handle a 2:3 or even a 2:2.
+The work-to-rest ratio of the original Tabata Protocol is 2:1.
+This was designed with Olympic athletes in mind.
+A gym user can still attain many intervals training benefits with a change to the ratio.
+A beginner could start with a ratio of 1:3, and someone who goes to the gym regularly may be about to handle a 2:3 or even a 2:2.
 Here is an example of a 2:3 ratio Tabata Protocol on a static bike.

-A professional athlete or an athlete with a number of years experience of training (3-5 times a week) should aim to actually do the original form of the Tabata Protocol.
-This interval training is incredibly difficult to complete 8 repetitions so for the first time an athlete should do it for 4 repetitions and see how they feel.
+A professional athlete or an athlete with many years of training experience (3-5 times a week) should aim to do the Tabata Protocol's original form.
+This interval training is incredibly challenging to complete eight repetitions, so for the first time, an athlete should do it for four repetitions and see how they feel.
 An athlete can repeat cycles of the intervals a certain number of times.
-Here is an example of a football player doing the Tabata Protocol at a ratio of 2:1 for 6 repetition with 3 cycles and 1 minute rest between cycles:
+Here is an example of a football player doing the Tabata Protocol at a ratio of 2:1 for six repetitions with three cycles and 1-minute rest between cycles: